Khama Rhino Sanctuary Camp, Botswana

 Camping at Khama Rhino Sanctuary

-We arrived at Khama Rhino early on in our Botswana camping adventure, and it certainly lived up to expectations.
-We have never before, or since, been treated to such wonderful sightings of these incredible creatures.
+We arrived at Khama Rhino early on in our Botswana camping adventure, and we had never been treated to such wonderful sightings of these incredible creatures before.

-Having spent a lot of time in Klaserie Private Reserve, Greater Kruger, South Africa, where the rhinos are dehorned as a poaching deterrent, it was incredible to see the rhinos with their magnificent horns still intact at Khama.
+Having spent much time in Klaserie Private Reserve, Greater Kruger, South Africa, where the rhinos are dehorned as a poaching deterrent, it was incredible to see the rhinos with their magnificent horns still intact at Khama.

-There are a few excellent viewpoints within the reserve that give you great views across the pans, where the game and rhino congregate at certain times of the day.
+A few excellent viewpoints within the reserve give you great views across the pans, where the game and rhino congregate at certain times of the day.

-The bird hide is also a nifty little place, situated by a waterhole, to sit quietly and observe any birdlife as well as passing wildlife.
-There are over 230 bird species found at Khama – so have your binoculars ready.
+The bird hide is also a nifty little place, situated by a waterhole, where you can sit quietly and observe birdlife and passing wildlife.
+Over 230 bird species are found at Khama, so have your binoculars ready.

 Plenty of tracks meander throughout the park, and you can do your own game drives or book a 2-hour game drive with qualified rangers.

-We visited in the off-season and we only came across two cars out on our drives, on the two days we were there.
+We visited in the off-season and only encountered two cars on our drives on the two days we were there.

-The camp is run by locals and is a community wildlife project, so visiting the sanctuary means that you are also supporting the local community.
+Locals run the camp as a community wildlife project, so visiting the sanctuary means that you are also supporting the local community.

 Khama Rhino Sanctuary Camp

-The campsites at Khama Rhino Sanctuary Camp have plenty of space, and all have a large Mokongwa tree providing shade.
-Each site also has a firepit, grilled braii, (BBQ) and a water tap, but no power.
+The Khama Rhino Sanctuary Camp campsites have plenty of space, each with a large Mokongwa tree providing shade.
+Each site also has a firepit, grilled braii (BBQ) and a water tap, but no power.

 Khama Rhino Sanctuary Campsite Fees

-Khama Rhino Camping 2023 rates can be found here.
+Khama Rhino Camping 2024 rates, camping, chalets and tours can be found here.

 You can contact Khama Rhino Sanctuary at [email protected]

-It can be difficult to book campsites from abroad – many of the sites we stayed at in Botswana only had telephone numbers so we used Ultimate Routes to suggest an itinerary and to book our sites – which saved us a lot of hassle.
-The price was really reasonable and they were extremely professional and always quick with responses.
+It can be difficult to book campsites from abroad—many of the sites we stayed at in Botswana only had telephone numbers, so we used Ultimate Routes to suggest an itinerary and to book our sites, which saved us a lot of hassle.
+The price was reasonable, were extremely professional and always quick to respond.
+(We do not get any commission for recommending them).

 Khama Rhino Sanctuary – Organised Tour